 Imre Nagy, a Communist who wanted a multi-party democracy

+On October 23, students in Budapest demonstrated.
+The Hungarian police denied them access to a radio station to broadcast their demands for independence and the withdrawal of Soviet troops.
+The next day street fighting erupted in Budapest.
+Dulles suggested that the UN Security Council should convene to discuss the situation in Hungary.
 On October 25, Soviet tanks fired upon demonstrators.
 On the 26th, uprisings spread to Hungary's countryside.
 On the 28th, the former prime minister, Imre Nagy, was made prime minister again.
-His deputy was the communist Janos Kadar, who had been in prison his hostility to Stalinism.
+His deputy was the communist Janos Kadar, who had been in prison for his hostility to Stalinism.
 Nagy, on the radio, promised reforms and declared that the Soviet troops would be leaving the country, that the secret police, the AVH, would be disbanded and that Hungary's traditional flag would return.

-During the 1952 political campaign, Dulles had railed against the Truman administration for its immoral policy of mere containment rather than "roll back."
-With the 1956 Hungarian Revolution in ashes, Dulles' talk of "roll back" appeared to be fantasy or empty political hyperbole.
-People behind the "iron curtain" would have to do what social revolutionaries often had to do: maneuver for political change in a manner that circumstances permitted.
+During the 1952 political campaign, Dulles had railed against the Truman administration for an immoral policy of mere containment rather than the "roll back" of communism.
+In 1956, talking to President Eisenhower by telephone about the crisis in Hungary, Secretary of State Dulles had said that it was "very difficult to know how to handle the situation."
+President Eisenhower handled it by choosing not to intervene militarily on the side of the Hungarians, fearing that it might start a war with the Soviet Union.
+With the 1956 Hungarian Revolution in ashes, Dulles' talk of "roll back" appeared to have been fantasy or hyperbole.
+People behind the "iron curtain" opposed to communist rule would have to do what social revolutionaries often did: maneuver for political change in a manner that circumstances permitted.

 Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.